zaaachos/predict-spotify-valence-and-EDA/README.md

 https://web.archive.org/web/20170422195736/http://blog.echonest.com/post/66097438564/plotting-musics-emotional-valence-1950-2013

 In this occasion,our aim is to untangle the mystery behind valence and propose how this is derived.
-I we will use statistical measures to find the most significant track features.
+We will use statistical measures to find the most significant track features.
 In the end, we will use 5 models to predict valence of the tracks
 * XGBoost
 * SGDRegression